hidexir/hidexir.github.io/content/abouts/en.md

 rank #166 top 30% team yagyu

 ## [x86 emulator](https://github.com/hidexir/x86emu)
-I made a full-scratch emulator of the x86 architecture execution environment with rust.
+I made a full scratch emulator of x86 architecture execution environment with rust.

 ## [Video distribution service](https://wantty.app/)
 This is a video distribution service.
 Trainers and athletes can upload their videos and watch them as streams.

 ## [Service using Ethereum tokens](https://www.peace-coin.org)
-I was mainly responsible for the server side using the Solidity framework.
+I was mainly in charge of the server side using the Solidity framework.

 ## [Personality assessment service](https://www.zelfium.com/ja/)
-There are a lot of patterns for personality assessment, so please try it.
+There are a lot of patterns for personality assessment, so please try it once.
 I thought a lot about the algorithm and the data structure behind the algorithm to classify the answers to the questions from the users as fast as possible.
 I mainly used a tree structure and succeeded in speeding it up.

 ## [Zombie game](https://apps.apple.com/jp/app/escape-from-uncle/id1444505240)
 Created by me and my classmate from CyberAgent days.
 I was very happy to see that there were even people doing [commentary](https://gameappch.com/app/?app=06132).
 I mainly purchased the 3D objects and implemented the internal logic, map layout, and camera viewpoint control.
+Translated with www.DeepL.com/Translator (free version)